Convergence result and blow-up examples for the Guan--Li mean curvature flow on warped product spaces: Introduction and main results

 \begin{theorem} Assume that $n=1$, $0\in I$, $\phi$ is even, and $\phi''\(0\)>0$.
 Then for any $\sigma\in\(0,1/2\)$ $\lambda>0$, there exist $\rho_0\in C^\infty\(\S^n,I\)$ such that

 and the solution of \eqref{Eq1} is such that $\partial_x\rho$ blows up in finite time i.e. $\sup_{D_t}\left|\partial_x\rho\right|\to\infty$ as $t\to T$ for some $T\in\(0,\infty\)$. \end{theorem}

 We prove Theorem~\ref{Th2} in Section~\ref{Sec3}.
 As far as the author knows, this is the first existence result of blowing-up solutions for \eqref{Eq1}.
-Examples of blowing-up solutions are not easy to obtain in general due to the high non-linearity of the flow.
-Here we obtain our existence result by first constructing solutions to a problem on a small arc of $\S^1$ with zero boundary value, then using a comparison argument with a suitable family of subsolutions, and finally exploiting the symmetry of the function $\phi$ to extend the solutions to the whole $\S^1$.
+The high nonlinearity of the flow makes it difficult to construct examples of blowing-up solutions.
+Here, the solutions that we construct are periodic, with a large number of oscillations.
+Our existence result relies on the construction of a suitable family of barrier functions on a small arc of $\S^1$ with zero boundary condition.
+We then exploit the symmetry of the warping function to extend our solutions to the whole $\S^1$.

 {\bf Acknowledgments.} The author is very grateful to Pengfei Guan for many enlightening discussions and helpful advice during the preparation of this paper.